-If you run into iOS 12.1.1 problems, you don’t like the new iOS 12.1.1 features or you just want to go back to what you’re used to you an downgrade from iOS 12.1.1 to iOS 12.1.
-This is still available even with iOS 12..11 out, but it may close soon.
+If you run into iOS 12.1.4 problems, you don’t like the changes or you just want to go back to what you’re used to you can downgrade from iOS 12.1.4 to iOS 12.1.3 for a limited time.
+While there are generally not many downsides, if you downgrade you may be open to a nasty Group FaceTime bug.

 Officially Apple doesn’t support an iOS 12 downgrade process, but it’s actually very straightforward.
 Expect to spend about 20 to 30 minutes downgrading, and then longer restoring from a backup if you want to get all of your data back.